syncfusion-content/blazor-docs/blazor/blazor-playground/getting-started.md

 documentation: ug
 ---

-Syncfusion provides an option to render a blazor components using [Blazor Playground](https://blazorplayground.syncfusion.com/).
-Playground offers a platform where developers can write, visualize, and experiment with Blazor components using C# and Razor syntax.
-The code compilation utilizes WebAssembly technology which gives a performance that closely resembles native execution.
+Syncfusion provides [Blazor Playground](https://blazorplayground.syncfusion.com/) that helps to write, visualize, and experiment with Blazor components using C# and Razor syntax.
+The code compilation utilizes WebAssembly which gives a performance that closely resembles native execution.

 # Getting Started with Blazor playground

-This section briefly explains about how to use the blazor playground.
-1. Open the [Blazor Playground](https://blazorplayground.syncfusion.com/) in your browser.
-2. Use the code editor to create your desired  .razor format code.
-3. Once you are done writing your code, press the run button or <kbd>Ctrl</kbd>+<kbd>R</kbd> to execute the code.
-The output of the executed code will appear in the result view.
+The Blazor playground allows you to develop and test any Blazor component, including both general components and pre-built Syncfusion Blazor components.

 ## Blazor Component

-You can create a blazor component in blazor playground by following the given steps below:
+You can create a Blazor component in Blazor playground by following the given steps below:

+1. Open the [Blazor Playground](https://blazorplayground.syncfusion.com/) URL in your browser.
-1. Add the code in __Index.razor,
+2. Add the code in __Index.razor,

 ```cshtml
 <!-- ColorPicker.razor -->